espressif/esp-idf/COMPATIBILITY.md

 You can run `esptool chip_id` to detect the series and revision of an SoC.
 See [SoC Errata](https://www.espressif.com.cn/en/support/documents/technical-documents?keys=errata) for more on how to distinguish between chip revisions, and the improvements provided by chip revisions.
 And run `idf.py --version` to know the version of current ESP-IDF.

-## Chip Revisions
+## ESP-IDF Support for Different Chip Revisions

-The tables in sections below show the requirements to ESP-IDF version of chip revisions.
-There are two columns `Recommended` and `Required`:
+The sections below show the requirements to ESP-IDF version of chip revisions.
+Each chip revision corresponds to specific `Recommended` and `Required` versions of ESP-IDF:

 - `Recommended`: shows from which version of ESP-IDF you can make use of all the improvements of the chip revision.
 Running binary compiled with ESP-IDF below the `Recommended` version of a chip revision, software may not benefit from the bugfix/features provided by the chip revision.
 The chip will have almost the same behavior as its previous revision.

 - `Required`: shows the minimum version required to run the chip revision normally.
-Running binary compiled below the `Required` version, the binary may have unpredictable behaviour.
+Running binary compiled below the `Required` version, the binary may have unpredictable behavior.

-Though the software can make use of all the features of a chip revision, if its version is higher than the `Recommended` version of the chip, it's still recommended to use the latest bugfix version of the release branch.
+Though the software can make use of all the features of a chip revision, if its version is higher than the `Recommended` version of the chip, it is still recommended to use the latest bugfix version of the release branch.
+The latest bugfix version fixes a number of issues and helps improve product stability.

 For example, if we have a chip, whose `Required`/`Recommended` version of `release/v5.1` branch is `v5.1.2`/`v5.1.4`, and the latest release on that branch is `v5.1.6`.
-Then the chip will not boot up with ESP-IDF `v5.1`-`v5.1.1` (or will have unpredictable behavior), and application may not make use of all benefits of the chip, when running with ESP-IDF `v5.1.2`-`v5.1.3`.
-Though `5.1.4` well supports the chip revision, it's still recommended to upgrade ESP-IDF to `v5.1.6`.
+Then the chip will not boot up with ESP-IDF `v5.1`-`v5.1.1` or will have unpredictable behavior, and application may not make use of all benefits of the chip, when running with ESP-IDF `v5.1.2` or `v5.1.3`.
+Though `v5.1.4` well supports the chip revision, it is still recommended to upgrade ESP-IDF to `v5.1.6`.

 ### ESP32